-Term Definition credible contingency event An event described in clause 4.2.3(b), certain examples of which are set out in schedule 5.1 ESOO Electricity statement of opportunities, prepared and published under NER 3.13.3A Inertia RSAS RSAS that provide an inertia network service ISP Integrated System Plan, prepared and published under NER 5.22 MBAS Market Benefit Ancillary Service, described in section 2.3.1 NEM National Electricity Market NEMDE National Electricity Market Dispatch Engine NER National Electricity Rules.
-NER followed by a number refers to that numbered rule or clause of the NER NMAS Non-market ancillary service
+Term Definition ESOO Electricity statement of opportunities, prepared and published under NER 3.13.3A Inertia RSAS RSAS that provide an inertia network service ISP Integrated System Plan, prepared and published under NER 5.22 MBAS Market Benefit Ancillary Service, described in section 2.3.1 NEMDE National Electricity Market Dispatch Engine NER National Electricity Rules.
+NER followed by a number refers to that numbered rule or clause of the NER Other RSAS RSAS other than Inertia RSAS or System Strength RSAS RSAS Reliability and Security Ancillary Service, described in section 2.2.1 System Strength RSAS RSAS that provide a system strength service TNSP Transmission Network Service Provider USE Unserved energy

-1 The last resort planning power is exercised under NER 3.11.3 and 3.11.5.
+&lt;sup>1 The last resort planning power is exercised under NER 3.11.3 and 3.11.5.

-2 Most NER terms used in these Procedures are defined in the NER glossary (Chapter 10), but some are separately defined in NER 3.11.5, 5.20.1 and S5.1.14.
+&lt;sup>2 Most NER terms used in these Procedures are defined in the NER glossary (Chapter 10), but some are separately defined in NER 3.11.5, 5.20.1 and S5.1.14.